typpo/quickchart-docs/documentation/integrations/make.md

 ## Step 4: Add the chart to your scenario

-Switching back to your Make scenario, add a new action and select the **Create Chart** module from QuickChart.
+Switching back to your Make scenario, add a new action and select the **Create Chart** module from the [QuickChart app](https://www.make.com/en/hq/app-invitation/c886c3cadf3a0602726c631497bd9ca4).

 We set up each field in the QuickChart module: